Frequently Asked Questions

 We will advocate for authorization of an appropriate level of care based on your loved one’s evaluation.
 Once we discuss their evaluation with their insurance company, we will inform them of their insurer’s recommendation.
 We encourage you or your loved one to contact your insurance company in advance of the evaluation to review insurance benefits.

 When you or your family member first contact Walden Behavioral Care to schedule an appointment for an evaluation, we will ask for insurance information so that we can contact the insurance company and verify benefits at the time of the evaluation.
-Please have them bring their insurance card and a license or other form of identification.
+Please have them send a copy of their insurance card to firstname.lastname@example.org

 Even if your loved one is fully covered, co-payments and deductibles will be required upon admission.